Board for Animals in Research and Teaching (FDN)

-The Council for Animals in Research and Teaching must follow the Swedish Board of Agriculture’s regulations (SJVFS 2015:24 Article L 150).
+The Board for Animals in Research and Teaching (FDN) must follow the Swedish Board of Agriculture’s regulations (SJVFS 2015:24 Article L 150).
 This includes providing advice to staff regarding animal welfare, as well as establishing and inspecting internal routine descriptions for the supervision, reporting and monitoring of the animals’ welfare and the comprehensive work with animal welfare at the organisation.

 - Policy on the use of animals in research and education at SLU